Self-Creating Random Walks for Decentralized Learning under Pac-Man Attacks: Population Boundedness with Pac-Man

 In the following theorem, we show that, regardless of the creation thresholds $\set{A_u: u\in\cB}$ chosen by the benign nodes, the RW population remains almost surely bounded over time.
 This boundedness is crucial for ensuring algorithmic stability (in terms of population) and preventing the network from being flooded with RWs.

-\begin{theorem} On any finite graph $\cG^\prime = (\cV^\prime, E^\prime)$ of Definition \ref{defn:PacMan}, with $z_0\ge 1$, $A_u \ge 1$, $q\le 1$, and $\zeta \in (0,1]$, the \cwl algorithm ensures that $ \limsup_{t\to\infty}Z_t < \infty $ almost surely. \end{theorem} \begin{proof} (Roadmap) Let $\cF_t$ denote the history of the evolution of all RWs until time $t$.
+\begin{theorem} On any finite graph $\cG^\prime = (\cV^\prime, E^\prime)$ of Definition \ref{defn:PacMan}, with $z_0\ge 1$, $A_u \ge 1$, $q\le 1$, and $\zeta \in (0,1]$, the \cwl algorithm ensures that $ \limsup_{t\to\infty}Z_t < \infty $ almost surely\footnote{We abstract away network delays and other lower-layer communication issues to focus on the proposed random-walk-based algorithm and its resilience to termination.
+These issues are assumed to be handled by the underlying network protocols.}. \end{theorem} \begin{proof} (Roadmap) Let $\cF_t$ denote the history of the evolution of all RWs until time $t$.
 First, we prove that the $d$-step drift of $Z_t$ is bounded as $\E[Z_{t+d}-Z_t\mid\cF_t] \le - c\zeta Z_t + (N-1)d$, where $d$ is the graph diameter and $c$ is the smallest probability of reaching the Pac-Man within $d$ steps from any node $u \in \cB$.
-The formal definitions of $d$ and $c$ are provided in Definition~\ref{defn:MinPathPacMan} in Appendix~\ref{Appe:FinitNum}.
-This inequality implies that the expected drift in the number of RWs after $d$ steps is negative when $Z_t$ is large.
+The formal definitions of $d$ and $c$ are provided in Definition~9 in Appendix~A. This inequality implies that the expected drift in the number of RWs after $d$ steps is negative when $Z_t$ is large.
 This prevents $Z_t$ from diverging.
-The full proof is in Appendix \ref{Appe:FinitNum}. \end{proof} \begin{remark} The result can be extended to the case with multiple Pac-Man nodes with only minor modifications.
-The key change is an adjustment of the constant $c$, which depends on the number of Pac-Man nodes.
-With this modification, the drift bound continues to hold, and the remainder of the proof proceeds similarly to the single Pac-Man case. \end{remark}
+The full proof is in Appendix A. A discussion of the extension to multiple Pac-Man nodes is provided in Appendix~G-A. \end{proof}

 A natural follow-up question is whether we can characterize the maximum number of random walks at across all times $t$.
 As such, we next analyze the peak of expected number of RWs, defined as